shrey7ansh07/project-blog-backend/README.md

 ## Description

-The backend of BLOGEZZY, which this project focuses on, includes the following functionalities:

 This backend project is designed to manage a blogging platform BLOGEZZY.
 It includes the following functionalities:

 - **User Authentication**: Manages user registration, login, and ensures secure access.
 This is achieved using bcryptjs for password hashing and jsonwebtoken for generating authentication tokens.